There’s loads of us out there, so here are our top tips on how to choose a wedding photographer that’s right for you.

 So there are your different styles to have a look at.
 Do some Googling of each one to find the style that really sings to you and you’ll be well on your way to finding your perfect wedding photographer.

 How much does a wedding photographer cost?
 Well, you can probably choose a wedding photographer on Facebook who’ll do it for a bag of chips and a pint.
 You can also find folks who charge tens of thousands of pounds.
-The average cost of wedding photography at the minute seems to be between £1500 and £2000 for a legitimate full-timer who knows what they’re doing.
-We know loads of great people who are around that price point.
+The average cost of wedding photography at the minute seems to be between £1200 and £3000 for a legitimate full-timer who knows what they’re doing.
+We know loads of great people who are around those price points.

 It’s an area where you most likely get what you pay for.
 You may be super lucky and get a cheap photographer who’s an up-and-coming protégé needing to build a portfolio but, the more likely scenario is that you’ll get someone with very little experience who has no idea how much work and expense is involved in being a professional wedding photographer.